promptfoo/promptfoo-docs/docs/guides/prevent-llm-hallucations.md

 # How to measure and prevent LLM hallucations

-LLMs have great potential, but they can also generate incorrect or misleading information, a phenomenon known as hallucination.
+LLMs have great potential, but they are prone to generating incorrect or misleading information, a phenomenon known as hallucination.
 Factuality and LLM "grounding" is a key concern for developers building LLM applications.

 LLM app developers have several tools at their disposal:
 - **Prompt and LLM parameter tuning** to decrease the likelihood of hallucinations.
 - **Retrieval-augmented generation** (RAG) with embeddings and vector search to supply additional grounding context.
 - **Fine-tuning** to improve accuracy.

-Reducing LLM hallucinations requires a systematic approach to LLM evaluation.
-You will hit a local maximum if you're trying to prevent hallucinations by prompt trial-and-error without taking a metrics-driven approach on your own data.
+- **Controlled decoding** to force certain outputs.

+There is no way to completely eliminate hallucation risk, but you can substantially reduce the likelihood of hallucinations by adopting a metrics-driven approach to LLM evaluation that defines and measures LLM responses to common hallucination cases.

 Your goal should be: _How can I quantify the effectiveness of these hallucination countermeasures?_